marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

     an alternate way to locate and access data in flash memory.

   \*  AVR cores with flash memory visible in the RAM address range:
-    On such devices, there is no need for attribute :option:`progmem` or AVR Named Address Spaces``__flash`` qualifier at all.
+    On such devices, there is no need for attribute :gcc-attr:`progmem` or AVR Named Address Spaces``__flash`` qualifier at all.
     Just use standard C / C++.
 The compiler will generate ``LD*`` instructions.
 As flash memory is visible in the RAM address range,